BEAM Stock's Gains Fade Despite Promising Data Rare Liver Disease Treatment Data

 Add us onAdd us on Google

-Shares of Beam Therapeutics Inc (BEAM) jumped more than 10% in pre-market trading on Wednesday, after the biotech firm reported promising early-stage data for its gene-editing therapy (BEAM-302) that showed the candidate with alpha-1 antitrypsin deficiency (AAT) could sustain protective protein levels for up to one year.
+Shares of Beam Therapeutics Inc (BEAM) gave up most of their early gains to trade 1% higher on Wednesday, after the biotech firm reported promising early-stage data for its gene-editing therapy (BEAM-302) that showed the candidate with alpha-1 antitrypsin deficiency (AAT) could sustain protective protein levels for up to one year.
 This reinforces the case for durable one-time genetic therapies for rare liver diseases.

 According to the report, a single 60 mg dose raised average AAT levels to 16.1 microns (µM), with all patients staying above the protective threshold for up to 12 months.
 The treatment converted 94% of AAT in the blood into the healthy form and reduced the harmful mutant protein by 84%.